From Busyness to Real Productivity: Managing Workload

 Trust, transparency, and real productivity

 The best workplaces build a culture of trust, where people focus on real work instead of managing perceptions.
-If someone constantly looks overwhelmed, but their workload doesn’t reflect it, there’s likely a deeper issue to address.
+According to PwC's workforce transformation studies, organizations prioritizing transparency and results over busyness show 40% higher employee retention and 35% better financial performance.
+If someone constantly looks overwhelmed, but their workload doesn't reflect it, there's likely a deeper issue to address.